Metaleer/hexchat-scripts/README.md

 ## hexchat-scripts
-A bunch of HexChat scripts that probably no-one will use. :P
+A bunch of HexChat scripts that probably no-one will use. :P There is a ```TODO``` list in the source for some scripts, check it out to see what's in store for the future.
 ###akill.py
 A simple script to make AKILLing easier without having to use the full services syntax.
 ```